middlewarehq/middleware/CONTRIBUTING.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with clear and concise messages.
+Refer [Making Commits](#making-commits)
 4. Push your changes to your fork.
 5. Submit a pull request to the main repository, detailing the changes you've made and referencing any relevant issues.

 ## Code Style

 Please follow the existing code style and conventions used in the project.
 If you're unsure, feel free to ask for clarification in the pull request or issue comments.
+For linting and all refer [Making Commits](#making-commits)

+## Making Commits

+1. Pre-commit should be installed as a dev dependency already.
+If not run the follwoing command from project root dir:
+    ```
+    pip install backend/dev-requirements.txt --upgrade
+    ```
+    Then install it:
+    ```
+    pre-commit install
+    ```
+2. Then after adding the changes to staging, commit it normally.
+You will observe pre-commit hooks running.

+    *NOTE*: The pre-commit hooks modifies the files and you have to again add the modified changes to staging and then commit

+3. You can run the pre-commit without committing anything as
+    ```
+    pre-commit run --all-files
+    ```
+    or
+    ```
+    pre-commit run --files [path/to/file]
+    ```

+*NOTE*: Make sure the terminal is using node 16 for the linting before committing(Until we upgrade node for webserver)

 ## Labels